-GitKraken supports pull request templates from your GitHub, GitLab, and VSTS (including Azure DevOps with legacy VSTS URLs).
+GitKraken supports pull request templates from your GitHub, GitLab, and Azure DevOps (including legacy VSTS URLs).

 Once your pull request templates are commited to your remote, the template field will appear when you create a pull request in GitKraken:

-If this is your first time working with pull request templates, consider reviewing the following instructions for GitHub, GitLab, or VSTS pull request templates.
+If this is your first time working with pull request templates, consider reviewing the following instructions for GitHub, GitLab, or Azure DevOps pull request templates.

 Assignee, Labels, and Reviewers

-If you are using the GitLab or GitHub integration, you may also add a pull request assignee and label(s) to your pull request.
-GitKraken will then pass these values onto GitLab or GitHub when the pull request is created.
+Some integrations will allow you to also add a pull request assignee and label(s) to your pull request.
+GitKraken will then pass these values onto your remote service when the pull request is created.

-If you are using the GitHub integration, you may also add reviewers and multiple assignees to a pull request.
+Depending on the integration, you may also add reviewers and multiple assignees to a pull request.